ashargeorge/OpenSCAD/README.md

 ## About This Portfolio

-This portfolio contains 10 original OpenSCAD projects built to demonstrate full proficiency in every skill listed in the micro1 Computational CAD Engineer job description.
+This portfolio contains 10 original OpenSCAD projects built to demonstrate full proficiency in Computational CAD Engineering.
 Each project is a standalone `.scad` file — fully parametric, heavily commented, and structured to show both technical depth and code clarity.

-Comments inside each file label which skill each section demonstrates, making it easy for reviewers to verify coverage.
+Comments inside each file label which skill each section demonstrates.

 ---